-We’ll admit this Sebra Cotbed costs a pretty penny, but it'll take your little one up to seven years so can easily be justified as a worthy investment.
+We’ll admit this Sebra Cotbed (opens in new tab)costs a pretty penny, but it'll take your little one up to seven years so can easily be justified as a worthy investment.
 It comes in the most stylish trend-led shades – the grey is a perfect unisex choice if you’re opting for a surprise on the gender front – and a special antibacterial finish helps prevent bacterial growth.
+One of the best cot beds if you're after something to take your little one from toddler to child.
 It measures H88cm x W112.5cm x D70cm.

-6. Clear view for a contemporary style cot
+6. Choose a contemporary style cot for a trendy effect

 As smart ideas go, the acrylic panelled sides in this Sloan cot (opens in new tab) from Pottery Barn Kids is right up there with the best.
 Not only does it achieve a clearer view of baby – perfect for when peeking in the nursery door, without wanting to get too floorboard-creakingly close – but it also shows off that super-sweet bedding that gives you all the feels.
 Crafted using traditional techniques, like mortise and tenon joints, it is certainly built to last and measures H93cm x W137cm x D76cm.

 Shop more cots at John Lewis & Partners (opens in new tab)